swimmingly/yodrew.github.io/index-old.md

     - no spam and your contact info remains hidden, even from me
 - or [here](/ebook)

-#### help out
+## help out

 See [introduction > help](/introduction#help) for many ways to participate in and support hygienic darkroom retreating.

-I wish to make another attempt at a 20-day retreat in order to heal from my psychosis and accompanying exhaustion-depression.
-I have difficulty organizing this.
-If you would like to help me please [write me](/about).
+I will soon attempt another 20-day retreat in order to heal from my psychosis and accompanying exhaustion-depression.
+If you would like to help me organize this, please [write me](/about).

 Donations: I appreciate them very much.
 I live simply, so even small amounts help.